ErikKalkoken/slackApiDoc/users.admin.invite.md

 ultra_restricted|true|Optional|Invite a guest that can use one channel only expiration_ts|1510863690|Optional|Set the expiration timestamp for which the account will automatically be removed

+## Hints
+- Please make sure to use a [legacy token](https://api.slack.com/custom-integrations/legacy-tokens) with this API method.
+It will not work with any other token type.
+- Sending an invite to an email address will only work once.
+Additional requests to the same email address will be ignored.
+However, if the invite is still pending you can remove it (through the admin interface) and sent another one.

 ## Response
 You will receive a standard Slack API response in JSON as described [here](https://api.slack.com/web#basics).
 For example if successful you get: